What is Flat Tax?

 Mr. D | $25,000 | $20,000 | Not Applicable | 10% | Not Applicable |

-Thus in the above case, we can see for Mr. D there is no tax liability as the Taxable Income is below the threshold limit, and for the remaining members of the family, taxable income is arrived at by subtracting the threshold limit from Gross Income and accordingly the rate is applied to derive the tax liability.
+Thus in the above case, we can see for Mr. D there is no tax liability as the Taxable Income is below the threshold limit.
+Taxable income is determined for the remaining family members by subtracting the threshold limit from Gross Income.
+Accordingly, the rate is applied to derive the tax liability.

 Let’s understand with the help of an example.